intel/kubevirt-gfx-sriov/README.md

   * [Manual Install][manual-install]

 ### Quick Install
 1. Clone the repo and install toolkit.
-When prompted, answer 'y' to proceed with the installation
+When prompted, answer 'y' to proceed with the installation.

-   ***Note: If operating behind corporate firewall, setup the proxy settings before continue***
+   ***Note: If operating behind corporate firewall, setup the proxy settings before continue. `easy_install.sh` should only be run on newly setup system to prevent overwriting existing installed software and configuration.
+For more customized installation, please see [Manual Install][manual-install]***

    ```sh
    git clone https://github.com/intel-sandbox/applications.virtualization.kubevirt-gfx-sriov.git gfx-sriov